-For 141 years, CCAD has weathered some of history’s greatest storms.
+For more than 140 years, CCAD has weathered some of history’s greatest storms.
 While our shift to a primarily remote learning environment is not what any of us expected, we will get through this together.
-Keep reading to find information about what fall 2020 will look like and other resources for CCAD faculty and staff.
+CCAD will continue to encourage and support remote work and staggered scheduling for as many faculty and staff as is appropriate and feasible for the spring semester.
+Keep reading to find information about what spring 2021 will look like and other resources for CCAD faculty and staff.

-To read CCAD’s full Return to Campus Plan for Fall 2020, click here.
+To read our Return to Campus Plan for spring 2021, click here.

-- Frequently touched surfaces in academic and administrative buildings and the common areas of residence halls will be cleaned and disinfected daily and between uses as much as possible.
+- Frequently touched surfaces in academic and administrative buildings and the common areas of residence halls will be cleaned and disinfected daily and between uses as much as possible by CCAD housekeeping personnel.

-- Signage encouraging physical distancing and reminders about healthy hygiene behaviors will be added throughout campus.
+- Signage encouraging physical distancing and reminders about healthy hygiene behaviors can be found throughout campus.

 - Protocols are in place for if there is a positive COVID-19 case on campus.
 This includes contact tracing, notifications to the CCAD community, and cleaning and disinfecting procedures.
 Learn more here.

-Face masks or cloth face coverings are required for anyone on CCAD’s campus, even when outdoors.
-CCAD will provide 1–2 cloth face coverings for students, faculty, and staff free of charge.
-In rare cases where cloth face masks are not possible, face shields or other alternatives may be requested by faculty and staff by contacting email@example.com.
+Face masks are required for all individuals on CCAD’s campus, including those in outdoor spaces.
+This requirement includes visitors to our campus.
+Face masks must be worn at all times when outside of one’s private office or residence hall room.
+CCAD plans to provide 1–2 face masks for staff, faculty, and students who plan to be on campus free of charge.
+In rare cases where cloth face masks are not possible, face shields or other alternatives may be requested by faculty and staff by emailing firstname.lastname@example.org.

 In order to slow the spread of COVID-19, it’s critical to stay home and follow these steps if you’re not feeling well.